bghira/SimpleTuner/OPTIONS.md

                         Max gradient norm.
   --push_to_hub         Whether or not to push the model to the Hub.
   --hub_token HUB_TOKEN
                         The token to use to push to the Model Hub.
+Do not use in combination with --report_to=wandb, as this value will be exposed in the logs.
+Instead, use `huggingface-cli login` on the command line.
   --hub_model_id HUB_MODEL_ID
                         The name of the repository to keep in sync with the local `output_dir`.